2024 Alamo Bowl

 The 2024 Alamo Bowl was a college football bowl game played on December 28, 2024, at the Alamodome located in San Antonio, Texas.
 The 32nd annual Alamo Bowl featured the BYU Cougars and Colorado Buffaloes, both from the Big 12 Conference.
 The game began at approximately 6:30 p.m.
 CST and aired on ABC.
 The Alamo Bowl was one of the 2024–25 bowl games concluding the 2024 FBS football season.
 The game was sponsored by Valero Energy and was officially known as the Valero Alamo Bowl.

 Teams

 Consistent with conference tie-ins, the game featured teams from the Big 12 Conference and the Pac-12 Conference legacy pool.
 The Alamo Bowl received the first selection of Big 12 teams not competing in the College Football Playoff (CFP) and the first selection from the Pac-12 legacy pool—that is, teams that were members of the Pac-12 during the 2023 season.

 On December 4, bowl organizers announced that four teams remained under consideration for the Alamo Bowl: Iowa State and BYU from the Big 12, and Arizona State and Colorado from the Pac-12 legacy pool.
-As both Arizona State and Colorado became Big 12 members in 2024, the announcement made it likely that the Alamo Bowl would feature an unusual bowl matchup of teams from the same conference.
+As both Arizona State and Colorado became Big 12 members in 2024, the announcement made it likely that the Alamo Bowl would feature an unusual non-playoff bowl matchup of teams from the same conference.
+(Note: Following the 1979 Orange Bowl, contested between two Big Eight teams, two teams from the same conference did not meet in a bowl game until the 2015 Arizona Bowl, contested between two Mountain West teams.
+Later examples include the 2025 Birmingham Bowl, contested between two teams from the Sun Belt, and earlier examples date to at least the 1944 Rose Bowl, contested by two teams from the Pacific Coast Conference.)